iRedSC/lessfancypants/README.md

 *colors beyond total number of armor textures will default to use the first texture, but with tint color applied*

+when the glowing effect is applied, the first custom armor texture is what glowing outline will show

 ## performance:

 texture reading is a fairly expensive operation in shaders